Jiyeonmoon814/Notes/React/Hooks.md

   const [count, setCount] = useState(0);
 ```

->Inside the example component, we declare a new state variable by calling the useState Hook. <br>
+>Inside the example component, we declare a new state variable by calling the useState Hook.
 >We're calling our variable count because it holds the number of buttom clicks.
-We initialize it to zero by passing 0 as the only useState argument. <br>
+We initialize it to zero by passing 0 as the only useState argument.
 >The second returned item is itself a function.
 It lets us update the count so we'll name it setCount.

 <br>